-The corporate governance structure of Enel complies with the principles set forth in the Corporate Governance Code for listed companies (1) (the "Corporate Governance Code"), as last amended in July 2018, adopted by the Company, and is also inspired by international best practices.
-The corporate governance system adopted by Enel and its Group is essentially aimed at creating value for the shareholders over the medium-long term, taking into account the social importance of the Group's business operations and the consequent need, in conducting such operations, to adequately consider all the interests involved.
+The corporate governance structure of Enel complies with the principles set forth in the Corporate Governance Code for listed companies (1) (edition July 2018 - the "Corporate Governance Code"), adopted by the Company, and is also inspired by international best practices.
+The corporate governance system adopted by Enel and its Group is essentially aimed at creating value for the shareholders over the long term, taking into account the social importance of the Group's business operations and the consequent need, in conducting such operations, to adequately consider all the interests involved.